jcs-instructor/mobtimer/backlog.md

 - [ ] Roles
 - [ ] Turn on/off sound
 - [ ] Notifications
+- [ ] Home page must be more  different from mobti.me.
+Change text, images, and appearance so they aren't confusingly similar or an obvious knock-off of mobti.me
-- [ ] Images get in the way when screen narrows
+- [ ] Images get in the way: (1) when screen narrows, (2) on mobile browser
+- [ ] Change home page link for "Learn more about mob programming" from Google search to something authoritative and unlikely to disappear or change unexpectedly for the worse over time (e.g., https://www.agilealliance.org/glossary/mob-programming/) (later: maybe change it to something of our own, such as a page on our mobtimer website)

 ## Pitch for front page
 - [ ] Reg scheduled events